ionelmc/python-fields/README.rst

 ..

+    Is it some Ruby thing?

+    -- Unsuspecting victim at EuroPython 2015

+..

+    Are Python programmers that lazy?

+    -- Some Java developer

+..

     I'm going to use this in my next project.
-You're a terrible person
+You're a terrible person.

     -- `Isaac Dickinson <https://github.com/sundwarf>`_